 - caution in patients with decreased peristalsis

-- ipecac may decrease effectiveness of activated charcoal
+- ipecac may decrease the effectiveness of activated charcoal

-- sorbitol or other cathartics may increase risk of significant electrolyte abnormalities
+- sorbitol or other cathartics may increase the risk of significant electrolyte abnormalities

 - capsules or tablets not recommended for treatment of poisoning

-- product containing sorbitol not for use in patients with fructose intolerance
+- a product containing sorbitol, not for use in patients with fructose intolerance

 - note: activated charcoal is not effective with alcohols, caustics (contraindicated), iron, lithium, heavy metals, and mineral acids.